AkaruiYami/doodsai/README.md

 Special Thanks To:
 - __BrianlessSociety__ for being a regular viewer and pointing out my pythonic shortcomings! (helps me learn stuff)
-- __AkaruiYami__ for being a regular viewer and contributing to the project, fixing collision and giving the Doods the gift of SIGHT
+- __AkaruiYami__ for being a regular viewer and contributing to the project, fixing collision and giving the Doods the gift of SIGHT and TOUCH (collision)

 #### Project Notes & TODOS
 - [X] sperate movement from fps